strateos/transcriptic/README.md

 See the [Transcriptic Developer Documentation](https://developers.transcriptic.com/docs/getting-started-with-the-cli) for detailed information about how to use this package, including learning about how to package protocols and build releases.

 View [Developer Specific Documentation](http://transcriptic.readthedocs.io/en/latest/)

+## Permissions

+Note that direct analysis and submission of Autoprotocol is currently restricted.
+Please contact us through the appropriate support channels if you would like to do so.

 ## Contributing